 I posted this article in the /5 and later series because the wobble issue was mostly about the SWB /5 bikes.

 Tests for BMW motorcycle high-speed wobble or weave

 This is a sure-fire treatment to cure a wobble.

-First please read this Wikipedia information on high-speed wobbles.
+First, please read this Wikipedia information on high-speed wobbles.

 I avoided writing this article for years due to the seriousness and knowing how difficult it is to describe the testing.
 Many BMW riders that knew of the reputation of my BMW franchised motorcycle business, BMW of Marin, encouraged me to write this.
-I write this today, still with great trepidation.
-A couple of “war stories” are included, but that is in an attempt to communicate how serious this issue actually is.
+I write this today, but still with great trepidation.
+A couple of “war stories” are included, but that is in an attempt to communicate just how serious this issue actually is.